Graphic Design

 This was a soft play area for 0-4 year olds.
 It needed to be gentle, innocent and colourful.

-I chose to illustrate it using local Devon flora and fauna, with many of the animals down low so the children could see and touch.
+This was illustrated using local Devon flora and fauna, with many of the animals low down so the children could see and touch.

 A woodpecker chips at the edge of a window frame, a badger sleeps in a corner in his sett, a Nuthatch perches on the edge of the play enclosure...